 Students and staff at TAFE SA have a right to work and study in an environment free from harassment, discrimination or threatening behaviour.

 - The right of others

 The right to have your say is balanced with the responsibility to listen to others.

 When enrolling at TAFE SA, students must agree to accept and abide by policies and procedures, follow rules and regulations, and participate in studies as directed by their program.

 At the commencement of classes, students can expect to discuss the specific requirements of their program along with the general TAFE SA rights and responsibilities.

 Consequences of unacceptable behaviour

 If a student’s behaviour is disruptive or unacceptable, disciplinary action will be taken.
 A lecturer can ask the student to leave the classroom or refuse entry to a classroom if their behaviour is disruptive or dangerous.
-You could be suspended by the TAFE South Australia Institute Managing Director, or expelled by the Minister for behaviour that threatens the safety of others, interferes with the duties of staff or other students' study or damages or threatens TAFE South Australia property.
+You could be suspended by the TAFE SA Executive Director, or expelled by the Minister for behaviour that threatens the safety of others, interferes with the duties of staff or other students' study or damages or threatens TAFE SA property.
 Violence, intimidation and harassment are not tolerated.
 The police may be contacted in cases of possible criminal behaviour.